How not to get DECLINE on your mortgage application

 If the property has no bathroom or kitchen, the surveyor might assess the property as not suitable for mortgage purposes and the lender will refuse the mortgage altogether.
 In this circumstance, you might be able to access a development loan or a development bridge loan to develop the property for sale, rent or to live in it.
 Speak to us to find out more about bridge loans.

-10. Inconsistent information on application
+10. Inconsistent information on the application

 When you are doing the mortgage application on your own, you might make mistakes and provide inconsistent information.
 Lenders might refuse your mortgage application on this basis and not allow you to re-apply.